polca/premise/docs/faq.rst

 _______________________________________________________________

-The list of IAM variables and mapping with ``premise`` variables has been established through collaboration with developers of IAM models.
+The list of IAM variables and mapping with ``premise`` variables has been established through collaboration with developers of IAM models, to ensure that the meaning between each IAM variable corresponds with that of ``premise``.

 Is it possible to expand this list? (e.g. agriculture crops for energy)
 _______________________________________________________________________

 It is certainly possible to extend this list.
-You would however need to extend ``premise``'s code to tell it what to do with it.
+You would however need to extend ``premise``'s code to tell it what to do with these additional variables.
 For example, if you want to use the IAM output for integrating projections that relate to agriculture crops for energy, you would need to write a module in ``premise`` (e.g., energy_crops.py) that would perform a series of modifications on the LCA datasets, just like other modules do.